E. Remington & Sons: Post-war years

 On June 23, 1868, a patent was granted to Christopher Sholes, Carlos Glidden, and Samuel W. Soule for a "Type-Writer" which was eventually developed into the Sholes and Glidden typewriter, the first device that allowed an operator to type substantially faster than a person could write by hand.
 The patent (U.S. 79,265) was sold for $12,000 to Densmore and Yost, who agreed with E. Remington and Sons (then famous as a manufacturer of sewing machines) to commercialize what was known as the Sholes and Glidden Type-Writer.
 Remington started production of their first typewriter on March 1, 1873, in Ilion, New York.

 The Type-Writer introduced the QWERTY, designed by Sholes, and the success of the follow-up Remington No. 2 of 1878 – the first typewriter to include both upper and lower case letters via a shift key – led to the popularity of the QWERTY layout.

-E. Remington and Sons eventually sold their typewriter sector to the Standard Typewriter Manufacturing Company, which merged with the Rand Kardex Corporation in 1927 to form Remington-Rand Incorporated.
-They continued to be a major manufacturer in the typewriter industry throughout the 20th century.
+Remington continued to fulfill new orders by the United States Army, and expanded its business reach overseas.
+Samuel Remington, working as the company's European agent, secured the company large and lucrative weapons manufacture contracts with the governments of several foreign nations.
+The company began fulfilling orders for the governments of Denmark, Egypt France, Spain, and Sweden.
+Amid the Franco-Prussian War, Samuel Remington was able to secure more than $11 million (approximately $ million, when adjusted for inflation) worth of contracts from the French government.

+By the 1870s, the company was manufacturing a greater number of firearms than the entire firearms industry of England.
+It employed 1,850 workers, who (for periods of time) averaged a daily production of 1,400 rifles and 200 revolvers.